LLMsLab/cookiecutter-ai-flock/docs/index.md

-# Cookicutter for GenAI, ML & AI
+# Cookiecutter Ai Flock

-This site contains the project documentation for the Cookiecutter for GenAI, ML & AI project.
+This site contains the project documentation for the Cookiecutter Ai Flock project.

 The documentation follows the best practice for project documentation as described by Daniele Procida